iqtree/iqtree.github.io/doc/Frequently-Asked-Questions.md

   url: what-is-the-interpretation-of-branch-lengths-when-mixing-codon-and-dna-data
 - name: What is the purpose of the composition test?
   url: what-is-the-purpose-of-the-composition-test
+- name: What is the good number of CPU cores to use
+  url: what-is-the-good-number-of-cpu-cores-to-use
+- name: How do I save time for standard bootstrap?
+  url: how-do-i-save-time-for-standard-bootstrap
 jekyll-->
 For common questions and answers.
 <!--more-->